IWP is working with a flexible team of the best professionals in their field.

 Lennert Piltz (1982) is born and settled in Spremberg, the pearl of Lusatia in eastern Germany.
 Here he developed his passion for wildlife photography, during his weekly visits of the rivers and lakes in the area.
 Lennert soon became a well-known speaker, showing and promoting the abundant wildlife in the region with his outstanding photography.
 Currently he is making a shift towards filmmaking.
 With his extensive knowledge of the region, the wildlife in general and the wolves in particular Lennert is a valuable cameraman in IWP’s production about the wolf.

 Arthur de Bruin has a background as a fish researcher and has extensive knowledge of the European freshwater nature.
 He is a master in capturing surprising stories beneath the waterline, using his technical insight and advanced techniques for underwater filming.
 He has contributed to various nature films and TV productions.
-For IWP, he is active as a freelance underwater filmmaker (www.blikonderwater.nl) for the film about the Marker Wadden and as director of his own film 'Waves Beneath the Water', about the underwater nature in the Netherlands.
+For IWP, he is active as a freelance underwater filmmaker (www.blikonderwater.nl) for the film about the Marker Wadden and as director of his own film 'Waves Beneath the Water', about the underwater nature in The Netherlands.

 Hilco Jansma (1979) earned his MSc in biology at the Rijksuniversiteit Groningen.
 Meanwhile he developed his filming skills.
 In 2014 Hilco started his first fulltime film project ‘Het Noorderplantsoen’.
 This urban nature documentary was released in 2015 and selected for national and international film festivals such as WFFR, Naturvision, Menigoute, Greenscreen and MAFF.
 At the latter two his work was awarded an 'Honourable mention'.
-Besides freelance film work, Hilco currently films fulltime for his new film project on the return of the otter, which was broadcasted on Dutch public television.
+Besides freelance film work, Hilco recently produced and directed a film about the return of the otter, which was broadcasted on Dutch public television.